frederic-perez/AmE-dictionary/data/dictionary.md

 __headscarf__ _n_
 __headshot__ _n_ :dart::two::hammer:
 __headstone__ _n_ :three::hammer:
-__headstrong__ _adj_ :two::dart: Determined to have one’s own way. _Syn_ stubborn, willful, obstinate _Every man is in his youth impetuous, headstrong, and obstinate in maintaining his own opinion._
+__headstrong__ _adj_ :three::dart: Determined to have one’s own way. _Syn_ stubborn, willful, obstinate _Every man is in his youth impetuous, headstrong, and obstinate in maintaining his own opinion._
 __headway > make headway__ _v_ :hammer::three: _Secetary Kerry has made headway against the odds._ _Yesterday I made a lot of headway._
 __headway__ _n_ :two::dart: /ˈhɛdˌweɪ/ __2__ Progress or rate of progress: _he made no headway with the problem._ _Earl was making headway with the Mustang._
 __headwind__ _n_ :seven: (headwinds) A wind blowing from directly in front, opposing forward motion. :es: viento en contra